aaeekaayyyyyy/swaad/README.md

 ## Demo Menu

-Once you are up and running and you have entered your favorite recipes/dishes we have provided a sample menu in menu.txt for a faster execution.
+Once you are up and running and you have entered your favorite recipes/dishes, we have provided a sample menu in `menu.txt` for faster testing.
+You can also upload menu images - the system will automatically extract dish names using Gemini API.

 ---